Top Menu

 The base cabinet was installed, making the face frame flush with the wall.

-At this point, I brought in an old piece of trim to see how the closet would look with trim alongside it.
+At this point, I brought in an old trim piece to see how the closet would look with trim alongside it.
 I didn't like it much.

 Something else I noticed was the front face of the drawers sticking out (Right picture below).
 I didn't like that setup.
 Those drawers had to be flush with the wall!